 Regardless of what the marketing and agricultural industries say about the health benefits of bananas or coconut water or any other food that is being marketed to the masses, I know the truth.
 Those plants simply do not grow anywhere near where my physical body lives.
 So they are not a part of my daily diet.

 Local and seasonal eating is one of the best ways to support the health of your endocrine system and your entire body.
 Want to learn more?
-I’ve got a ton of valuable insight for you in my new book: Happy Healthy Thyroid – The Essential Steps to Healing Naturally.
-Plus, it has over 50 Adrenal and Thyroid supportive recipes that are sure to make you feel your best.
-Pick up your copy today and find that balance you need for healing.
+Opt-in to received two free chapters of my book Happy Healthy Thyroid – The Essential Steps to Healing Naturally.
+Plus, get thyroid healing information delivered directly to your in-box.